at-vaishnavi/at-vaishnavi/README.md

 ## About Me

-I am currently pursuing my MCA at RV Institute of Technology and Management (RVITM), Bengaluru, with a strong interest in software and web development.
+I am currently pursuing my MCA at RV Institute of Technology and Management (RVITM), Bengaluru, with a strong interest in software development.

 I am actively seeking internships and entry-level opportunities as a Software Developer to learn, contribute, and grow in a dynamic environment.